 The Lifetime Health Cover Loading surcharge activates on 1 July following your 31st birthday and is applied to your premiums.
-This cost is mandated by the government and increases by 2% with every year that you do not take out a health insurance policy with hospital cover after age 30.
+The Government mandates this cost and premiums increase by 2% with every year that you do not take out hospital cover after the age of 30.

-The surcharge is not removed until you have maintained hospital cover for 10 consecutive years.
+The surcharge remains until you have maintained hospital cover for 10 consecutive years.

 Please note the following in relation to the LHC:

-- You are eligible to 1094 days (can be non-consecutive) without cover over your lifetime without incurring this penalty.
-Special Conditions apply for full-time members of the ADF if you discharge after the LHC deadline
+- You are eligible to 1094 days (can be non-consecutive) without hospital cover over your lifetime without incurring this penalty.
+Special conditions apply for full-time members of the ADF if you discharge after the LHC deadline

 → Joined ADF prior to 1 July 2000, your entry age will be treated as 30 for LHC purposes on separation

-→ Joined on or after 1 July 2000, your age for LHC purposes is that at which you joined the ADF, unless you have previously had private health insurance
+→ Joined on or after 1 July 2000, your age for LHC purposes is that at which you entered the ADF, unless you have previously held private health cover

-Please note: your “1094 allowed days without cover” countdown begins immediately after separation unless you have health insurance.
+Please note: your “1094 allowed days without cover” countdown begins immediately after separation unless you have private health cover.

 The Medicare Levy Surcharge (MLS)

-All Australian taxpayers pay a Medicare Levy of 2% of their taxable income, this levy helps pay for Medicare.
+All Australian taxpayers pay a Medicare Levy of 2% of their taxable income to help pay for Medicare.
 Click here to find out more about the Medicare levy.

-The MLS is an additional tax (on top of the standard 2% Medicare Levy) which is applied to everyone who doesn’t have private health insurance.
+The MLS is an additional tax (on top of the standard 2% Medicare Levy) which is applied to everyone who doesn’t have the appropriate private hospital cover.
 The level of MLS you are charged is calculated on the below basis.

-*For families, the income thresholds increase by $1,500 for each MLS dependent child after the first.
+*For families, the income thresholds increase by $1,500 for each dependent child after the first.

 Please note: the threshold information above is a general guide only and may vary according to your particular circumstances.

-Getting to know how the tax system relates to health insurance can be difficult.
-If you have questions about how these tax incentives relate to your cover speak to one of our Member Services team on 1300 306 289.
+Understanding how the tax system relates to health insurance can be difficult.
+If you have questions about how these tax incentives relate to your cover, speak to one of our Member Services team on 1300 306 289.